- This event has passed.

 January 21 @ 6:00 pm - 8:00 pmFree

 Traumatic childhood experiences such as abuse, neglect, domestic violence, or substance abuse in the home can have long-term physical, psychological, behavioral and economic consequences.
 The Adverse Childhood Experiences (ACE) Study is a study that demonstrates the connection between childhood trauma and a wide array of physical and mental health problems.
 Despite the trauma in their lives, children can survive and even thrive.
 Protective factors, including healthy relationships with parents and caregivers, foster resilience in children and help them to overcome early adversity.
 Learn about ACEs and

 how individuals, families, and communities can influence the development of protective factors in a child’s life that can mitigate the impact of ACEs on his or her development.

 Target audience: parents, caregivers and educators of children with behavioral health issues, however all are welcome.

 The G.E.A.R.
 Parent Network, a program of Crisis & Counseling Centers, is the place where Gaining Empowerment Allows Results.
 G.E.A.R. is run by parents for parents providing services for parents of children with emotional and behavioral health concerns.

 Through parent-to-parent sharing of experiences and knowledge, G.E.A.R.
 Parent Network empowers parents of children with behavioral health needs to build on their family’s strengths and to advocate for their family’s needs.

-One person is attending ACEs, Being a Trauma-Informed Parent: Linking Childhood Trauma to Long-Term Health & Social Consequence
+2 people are attending ACEs, Being a Trauma-Informed Parent: Linking Childhood Trauma to Long-Term Health & Social Consequence